khanmustaaq/Formula-1-2024-Season-Analysis/README.md

-# Formula 1 2024 Season Analysis
+# F1 2024 Season Analysis EDA Project

 ## Overview
-This project conducts an exploratory data analysis (EDA) of the 2024 Formula 1 season, leveraging the `fastf1` Python library to fetch, process, and analyze race data, including lap times, tire strategies, driver performances, and qualifying battles.
-The analysis focuses on key metrics such as race finishes, qualifying positions, lap performance trends, teammate battles, and track-specific driver strengths across all 24 Grand Prix events of the season.
-Additionally, the project closely examines pole lap comparisons for the top 2 drivers in each round, analyzing speed, throttle, time delta, and sector-wise performance.
-The project aims to uncover insights into driver consistency, race and qualifying strategies, and team performance on various circuits.
+This project conducts an exploratory data analysis (EDA) of the 2024 Formula 1 season, leveraging the `fastf1` Python library to fetch, process, and analyze race and qualifying data, including lap times, tire strategies, driver performances, and pole lap comparisons.
+The analysis focuses on key metrics such as race finishes, lap performance trends, teammate battles, and detailed sector-wise comparisons of pole laps for the top 2 drivers in each of the 24 Grand Prix events.
+The project aims to uncover insights into driver consistency, race strategies, and competitive advantages in qualifying, particularly through detailed analysis of speed, throttle, time delta, and sector performance on pole laps.

 ## Purpose
 The primary objective is to perform a comprehensive analysis of the 2024 F1 season to identify patterns, trends, and standout performances among drivers and teams.
-This includes evaluating lap performances, tire strategies, driver consistency, teammate competitions, track-specific strengths, and detailed pole lap comparisons to highlight competitive edges and strategic nuances.
+This includes evaluating lap performances, tire strategies, driver consistency, teammate competitions, and detailed pole lap comparisons to highlight competitive edges and strategic nuances in qualifying sessions.

 ## Dependencies
 To run this project, you need the following Python libraries installed: